aldingsgit/aldingsgit.github.io/index.md

 Slowly inching along,

-Before one day, the levee breaks.
+Before one day, growing too big,

 The pregnant bloom of the plodding equinox sweeps aside the dry tundra.